indirect/devise-unpwn/README.md

 config.min_password_matches = 10
 ```

-By default responses from the HaveIBeenPwned API are timed out after 5 seconds
+By default responses from the PwnedPasswords API are timed out after 5 seconds
 to reduce potential latency problems.
 Optionally, you can add the following snippet to `config/initializers/devise.rb`
 to control the timeout settings: